• Hawaii Convention Center

 Presentation Formats:

-These presentations are 50-minutes long and will take place during the in-person Conference.
+These sessions are an hour long and will take place during the in-person conference.
 They can be a more traditional, seated audience presentation or an Interactive lecture involving participant-engaged learning experiences.

-These sessions should offer an In-depth exploration of a topic over the course of a 1 hour and 45 minutes-long session, during the in-person Conference.
-Workshop sessions provide for a deeper dive exploration of a particular topic, resource, or tool.
-They should be dynamic and engaging, where attendees are actively engaged in activities and/or discussion.
+These sessions should offer an In-depth exploration of a topic over the course of a one-hour and thirty-minute session during the in-person conference.
+Workshop sessions provide for a deeper dive into a particular topic, resource, or tool.
+They should be dynamic and engaging, with attendees actively engaged in activities and/or discussions.

 Pre-Recorded Presentations (up to 1-hour long)

 If you are already submitting a proposal to present at the Conference, consider also submitting a pre-recorded version of it.
-Pre-Recorded presentations will be recorded and submitted ahead of the Conference.
-They can be any length of time, but should not exceed an hour.
+Pre-recorded presentations will be recorded and submitted ahead of the Conference.
+They can be any length of time but should not exceed an hour.
 A TedTalk format is ideal for these sessions.
 Pre-recorded sessions will be made available to registered attendees along with a selection of keynote and featured speaker recordings.
-Additionally, an on-demand session package will be available for purchase for those unable to attend the in-person event.

 Proposal Review Criteria: